-This Christian event will not be like a usual New Year's Eve celebration taking only in the Christian countries and in their focal point, the Vatican.
-Preparations are afoot to make the focal point of the celebrations in Bethlehem, the place where the Messiah - peace be upon him - was born.
-The political and religious leaders of the Christians will go there - evangelicals and moderates alike, and even the secularists, to celebrate this millenium of which the world press is talking more and more as it approaches day by day.
+This Christian event will not be like a usual New Year's Eve celebration involving only the Christian countries and in their focal point, the Vatican.
+Preparations are afoot to make the focal point of the celebrations in Bethlehem, the place where the Messiah may Allaah exalt his mention- was born.
+The political and religious leaders of the Christians will go there - evangelicals and moderates alike, and even the secularists, to celebrate this millennium of which the world media is talking more and more as it approaches day by day.
 It is expected that more than three million people will be present in Bethlehem, led by the Pope John Paul II.
-Some of the neighbouring Muslim countries are also taking part in this global event, on the grounds that some of the symbols or major events of the Christian festival took place in their land - namely the baptism of the Messiah (peace be upon him), when he was baptized by John the Baptist (Yahyaa, peace be upon him) in the River Jordan.
-Indeed, many Muslims will also take part in these celebrations on the basis that they are an international event which concerns all the inhabitants of the earth.
-These people do not know that celebrating this millenium is a celebration of a Christian religious festival (the birth of the Messiah, i.e. Christmas, and the Christian New Year), and that taking part in it involves taking part in the rituals of their religion, and that rejoicing in it means rejoicing in the symbols of Kufr when they are made manifest and they prevail.
-This poses a great danger to the 'aqeedah (belief) of the Muslim, because "Whoever imitates a people is one of them" as was reported in a saheeh hadeeth from the Messenger of Allaah (peace and blessings of Allaah be upon him).
-So how about one who actually joins in with them in the rituals of their religion?!
-This obliges us to discuss the rulings on the festivals of the kuffaar, how the Muslim should deal with them and how they should differ from them - which is one of the basic principles of this pure religion of ours.
-Moreover, we need to know some details about their festivals and rituals so that we can avoid them and warn others about them.
+Some of the neighboring Muslim countries are also taking part in this global event, on the grounds that some of the symbols or major events of the Christian festival took place in their land namely the baptism of the Messiah, may Allaah exalt his mention, when he was baptized by John the Baptist (Yahya, may Allaah exalt his mention) in the River Jordan.
+Indeed, many Muslims will also take part in these celebrations under the pretext that they are international events which concern all the inhabitants of earth.

+These people do not know that the celebration of this millennium is the celebration of a Christian religious festival, that taking part in it involves taking part in the rituals of their religion, and that rejoicing in it means rejoicing in the symbols of Kufr (disbelief) when they are made manifest and when they prevail.
+This poses a great danger to the 'Aqeedah (belief) of the Muslim, because "Whoever imitates a people is one of them" as was reported in a

+Saheeh (authentic) Hadeeth from the Messenger of Allaah, sallallaahu 'alayhi wa sallam.
+So what about the one who actually joins in with them in the rituals of their religion?
+This makes it incumbent upon us to discuss the rulings on the festivals of the disbelievers, how the Muslim should deal with them and how they should distinguish themselves from them - which is one of the basic principles of our pure, unadulterated religion.
+Moreover, we need to know some details about their festivals and religious ceremonies so that we can avoid them and warn others about them.

-Why do we need to know about the festivals of the kuffaar?
+Why do we need to know about the festivals of the dishelievers?

-One of the things that the scholars agreed on is that the Muslim does not need to concern himself with the ways of the kuffaar, or their rituals and customs (unless he wants to call them to Islam), except when their customs and rituals are becoming widespread ignorant Muslims, whether deliberately or unintentionally.
-In such cases Muslims need to know about them so that they can avoid them.
+One of the things that the scholars agreed on is that the Muslim does not need to concern himself with the ways of the disbelievers, or their rituals and customs (unless he wants to call them to Islam), except when their customs and rituals are becoming widespread among ignorant Muslims, whether deliberately or inadvertently.
+In such cases, the Muslims need to know about them so that they can avoid them.
 In recent times this has become more of an issue for the following reasons: